motis-project/motis-page/docs/install.md

 Tested on Ubuntu 18.04.

+  - **Step 1**: Install a new C++ standard library required by MOTIS.
+{% highlight bash %}
+apt-get install -y --no-install-recommends apt-utils software-properties-common add-apt-repository -y ppa:ubuntu-toolchain-r/test apt-get update apt-get upgrade -y
+{% endhighlight %}
-  - **Step 1**: Download the MOTIS distribution from [here](https://github.com/motis-project/motis/releases/latest/download/motis-linux.tar.bz2) and unzip it to the `motis` folder.
+  - **Step 2**: Download the MOTIS distribution from [here](https://github.com/motis-project/motis/releases/latest/download/motis-linux.tar.bz2) and unzip it to the `motis` folder.
 The directory structure must look exactly like the one shown on the right.
-  - **Step 2**: Start MOTIS with `./motis --dataset.path data/hrd`.
   - **Step 3**: Copy the Linux preprocess script on the right to a file and execute the file `preprocess.sh`.
 Warning: do not execute this script multiple times.
 The encoding conversion will destroy the file contents when run twice.
   - **Start MOTIS**: `./motis` and visit [https://localhost:8080](https://localhost:8080).